Guide to Building Credit With No Credit History

 How fast can you build credit with no credit?

-Generally, if you’re starting with no credit, it can take anywhere from three to six months to build your credit.
+Generally, if you’re starting with no credit, it can take about six months to build your credit.
 The exact timeline depends on the credit scoring model that’s used and your lender’s timeframe for reporting new accounts to the credit bureaus.

 What is the easiest way to establish a credit history?

-The easiest way to establish a credit history is by asking to become an authorized user on a family member or close friend’s credit card account.
+One of the easiest ways to establish a credit history is by asking to become an authorized user on a family member or close friend’s credit card account.
 This approach bypasses having to personally submit your own credit card application.
 Instead, you’ll piggyback on the primary account holder’s positive borrowing and repayment practices to build your credit record.

 What is my credit score if I have no credit?